microsoft/commercial-marketplace-solutions/README.md

-# Commercial Marketplace Samples Resource Index
+# Commercial Marketplace Solutions Resource Index

 This repository contains reference implementations and sample code for Microsoft commercial marketplace offers.
 These samples are intended to be used as a reference for building your own offers and are offered as a starting point for your solutions.